-USFS has detailed statistics on the distribution for each type of wood product across various end-uses as well as the decay functions indicating how quickly products go out of each end use and the fraction of that material that goes into a landfill and their associated decay rates.
+The USFS has detailed statistics on the distribution for each type of wood product across various enduses as well as the decay functions indicating how quickly products go out of each end use and the fraction of that material that goes into a landfill and their associated decay rates.
 The USFS uses these HWP data inputs and national level data on wood and paper product production, import and exports to report national level estimates of carbon stored in HWP using guidelines from the IPCC.
-These estimates are reported annually by the US EPA to the United Nations as required under the United Nations Framework Convention on Climate Change (Skog 2008, US EPA 2020).
-100-year average accounting, like the IPCC method for national estimates, uses the same decay functions for tracking HWP carbon fate over 100 years.
-The 100-year average accounting method was developed to be used by forest landowners, wood products products producers, or wood product users who currently produce and use wood products and for project-level accounting, such as in the California Forest Offset Protocol (Hoover et al 2014; CARB 2015).
+The IPCC/country level approach answers the question" "how much former ecosystem forest carbon is still stored in harvested wood products in use and landfills and how much has that quantity changed through time?"
+Morgan et al (2020) used the IPCC approach, following the same general method that the USFS uses to report national level changes in the HWP carbon pools; however, they parameterized the data to reflect timber and primary product ratios for the state of Oregon.